Library Fact Sheets

 (928) 269-7150 or Main Gate MCAS Yuma, South Ave 3E.

-Bureau of Land Management, Phoenix Field Office, 21605 N. 7th Ave, Phoenix, AZ (623) 580-5500 or BLM, 1 North Central, Suite 800, Phoenix AZ 85004, 602-417-9300
+Bureau of Land Management, Phoenix Field Office, 21605 N. 7th Ave, Phoenix, AZ (623) 580-5500 or BLM, 1 North Central, Suite 800, Phoenix AZ 85004, (602) 417-9300

-Checking Out of the Goldwater Range
+Checking In and Out of BMGR-East

-Rules of Conduct
+Rules of Conduct While Visiting BMGR-East

+Drive only on established roads.
 Visitors' use of four-wheel drive and other types of all-terrain vehicles have multiplied the number of roads and two-track trails on the Goldwater Range.
 The desert soils are so sensitive that a single vehicle driving off the road can create a track that will last for decades.
 Other visitors may follow those tracks, resulting in an uncontrolled proliferation of new tracks.
 A great deal of damage to the fragile desert has occurred in this manner as vehicles have been used for cross-country and sport driving.
-Roads that are never maintained and appear to have been rarely or never traveled in recent years are not to be followed.
-These are abandoned tracks that are being allowed to revegetate.
+Do not drive on roads that are not maintained and appear to have been rarely or never traveled in recent years; these are abandoned tracks that are being allowed to revegetate.

 Point of Contact